Helping Children Worldwide

 Galatians 6:9

-Today, churches from Virginia, Texas, South Carolina, Ohio, Massachusetts, Missouri, New York, and Kansas support the work of Helping Children Worldwide. some in full partnership, and they join us in passionately advocating for the newly renamed Child Reintegration Centre and Mercy UMC Hospital, and for children and families affected by extreme poverty.
+Today, the organization remains faith-based and is still connected to church communities from Virginia, Texas, South Carolina, Ohio, Massachusetts, Missouri, New York, and Kansas support the work of Helping Children Worldwide. some in full partnership, and they join us in passionately advocating for children in Sierra Leone, and for children and families affected by extreme poverty in many communities and many ways all across the globe.

 And let us not grow weary of doing good, for in due season we will reap, if we do not give up.